midoo12345/Kaspaweb/README.md

 1. Open `web/kaspa-websites-complete.html` in a browser
 2. Connect your KasWare wallet
-3. Create or view blockchain websites
+3. Create or view blockdag websites

 ### Chrome Extension